How to Pass the Life Insurance Medical Exam (15 Tips)

 Why do I need to take an EKG?

 Insurance companies will ask for an electrocardiogram (EKG) for older clients, think 50+.
-They also take more care with applications for large death benefits.
-In which case younger people might need an EKG for large amounts.
+It may also depend on the type of policy or amount of life insurance coverage you’re applying for.
+Life insurers also take more care with applications for large death benefits.
+In this case, younger people might need an EKG for large amounts.

 What happens if I fail the exam?